-Student Activities Coordinator and Student Government
+Student Activities & Government

 Our Student Activities Program complements our academic program.
 The activities are designed to help students become well-rounded and contributing members of our community.
 Our goals are as follows:

 to provide opportunities for students to participate in organized and supervised extra-curricular activities,

 to provide opportunities for social and cultural interchange, and

 to provide opportunities for our students to serve their school and community.